 Child Psychiatry Consultation Liaison Service at duPont Children’s Hospital During the entire second year, the fellow works 1-2 half days a week on the child psychiatric consultation liaison service at duPont Children’s Hospital. duPont Children’s Hospital is a regional tertiary care facility with a strong reputation for its quality of pediatric care and service to the community, and has maintained a direct academic affiliation with Jefferson Medical College for decades.
 The hospital is located in Wilmington, Delaware and is a fifty minute drive from Jefferson’s campus.
 The fellow works directly with an attending consultation liaison child psychiatrist at duPont in providing clinical coverage to both inpatient and outpatient pediatric settings that include a wide range of subspecialties in pediatric medicine.

-Terry Psychiatric Children’s Center- Day Hospital Program for Preschool and Early School Age Children During the second year rotation blocks, the fellow spends 1-2 mornings per week at the Terry Psychiatric Children’s Center, a long term day hospital program located in New Castle, Delaware, which is a 50 minute drive from Jefferson’s campus.
-The fellows work directly with a volunteer child and adolescent psychiatric faculty member at the Terry Center, providing comprehensive psychiatric assessments and ongoing multidisciplinary treatment for preschool and early grade school children with psychiatric diagnoses that require more intensive community based treatment interventions.
+Terry Psychiatric Children’s Center- Day Hospital Program for PreCollege and Early College Age Children During the second year rotation blocks, the fellow spends 1-2 mornings per week at the Terry Psychiatric Children’s Center, a long term day hospital program located in New Castle, Delaware, which is a 50 minute drive from Jefferson’s campus.
+The fellows work directly with a volunteer child and adolescent psychiatric faculty member at the Terry Center, providing comprehensive psychiatric assessments and ongoing multidisciplinary treatment for preCollege and early grade College children with psychiatric diagnoses that require more intensive community based treatment interventions.
 The fellows attend the psychological testing evaluation sessions of at least one student during the rotation, including a team meeting in which the psychologist presents the testing results, diagnostic assessment, and clinical/educational recommendations.

 Forensic Rotation at Philadelphia Family Court During one of the second year rotation blocks, the fellow attends a forensic rotation based at Philadelphia Family Court one morning per week.
 During this experience, the fellow works on site with an attending child and adolescent psychiatrist specializing in forensic issues.
 The fellow on each day in attendance follows 1-2 cases presenting to Philadelphia Family Court for mental health assessment, interagency disposition planning conferences, or court hearings through either the dependency or juvenile justice sides of the court.
 The fellow completes a forensic child and adolescent evaluation and composes a comprehensive clinical report under the attending psychiatrist’s supervision.

-Bache Martin Elementary School Rotation During one of the second year rotation 4 month blocks, the fellow attends a school consultation rotation at Bache Martin Elementary School one morning every other week.
-Bache Martin is a K-8 elementary school in teh School District of Philadelphia with a mix of students from an inner city minority background, as wellas from working and middle class families from the surrounding gentrified neighborhood.
-The fellow collaborates with a senior teacher at the school to observe classrooms and students of different grades in regular and various special education classroom settings.
+Bache Martin Elementary College Rotation During one of the second year rotation 4 month blocks, the fellow attends a College consultation rotation at Bache Martin Elementary College one morning every other week.
+Bache Martin is a K-8 elementary College in the College District of Philadelphia with a mix of students from an inner city minority background, as wellas from working and middle class families from the surrounding gentrified neighborhood.
+The fellow collaborates with a senior teacher at the College to observe classrooms and students of different grades in regular and various special education classroom settings.
 The morning ends with an informal lunch meeting with a small group of teachers in which student observation discussion and specific consultation issues can be addressed.
 The fellow receives weekly individual supervision from a core faculty member regarding the experience.

 Child and Adolescent Intake Rotation During one of the second year 4 month rotation block, the fellow works one afternoon per week directly supervising third and fourth year general psychiatry residents in completing 1-2 outpatient psychiatric evaluations of patients ages 6-17.
 The fellow supervises appropriate clinical assessment, diagnosis, and treatment planning for the patient.